 TBA and state breeding associations won a significant and timely victory in late 2014, convincing the Australian Tax Office (ATO) to reverse a ruling that threatened to impose GST upon yearlings purchased by overseas clients.
 This would have affected yearlings that would subsequently be broken-in and receive basic education, such as barrier trials.
 This reversal has also ensured a level playing field with New Zealand.

 Cutting tariffs on export of horses to China

-TBA undertoook a sustained period of lobbying trade officials to ensure that thoroughbreds were included in the Free Trade Agreement with China.
-At the time, the tariff on thoroughbred exports dropped from 10% to 6% before being fully phased out in January 2019, ensuring a level playing field with New Zealand.
+TBA’s sustained period of lobbying trade officials ensured that thoroughbreds were included in the Free Trade Agreement with China.
+As a consequence, the tariff on thoroughbred exports dropped from 10% to 6% before being fully phased out in January 2019, ensuring a level playing field with New Zealand.